GuestBuilds/guestbuilds/README.md

 *-*
 i like coding, i like cats, i like cars, and i like playing games.
 *-*
-* Projects I have made: 16
+* Projects I have made: 20
-* Number of cats I have petted: 9
+* Number of cats I have petted: 36
-* Number of cars I like: 7
+* Number of cars I like: 12
-* Games I have played in my lifetime: 112 (estimate)
+* Games I have played in my lifetime: 120 (estimate)

 Skills: Lua, HTML, CSS, Adobe PS and Illustrator, Python, SQL, a little of bash, and C++.

-- 🔭 I’m currently working on an fps game on unity.
+- 🔭 I’m currently working on a game on unity.
 - 🌱 I’m currently learning binary :sunglasses: (im not, its ass)
 - 🤔 I’m looking for help with drawing good thumbnails and 3D modelling.